 Waitlist for new clients

-Search for nearby therapists or counselors by inputting your city, town, or suburb; or zip code; or a provider’s name into the search bar.
+Search for nearby therapists or counsellors by inputting your city, town, or suburb; or postcode; or a provider’s name into the search bar.
 From there, you can filter providers by the issues they treat, cost, insurance, gender, and other factors to find providers who are well-suited to your needs.
-To navigate between locations within the same country, enter a new city or zip code into the search bar.
+To navigate between locations within the same country, enter a new city or postcode into the search bar.

 Learn more about how to find a therapist.